 - 1 teaspoon ground black pepper

 - Preheat your oven to 350 degrees F. Cook the pasta shells according to package directions, then drain them and place on a baking sheet or dish so they don’t touch each other.

 - Blanch the Swiss chard in boiling water, just for a few minutes or until the leaves turn bright green.
 Drain, and submerge in cold water.
-Drain again, and squeeze out any remaining moisture.
+Drain again, and squeeze out any remaining liquid.

-- Add the pressed tofu to a food processor along with the 3 tablespoons olive oil, Swiss chard, onions and garlic.
+- Add the pressed tofu to a food processor along with the 3 tablespoons olive oil, Swiss chard, onions, and garlic.
 Blend until smooth.

-- Place the tofu mixture in a large bowl and season with 4 tablespoons of bread crumbs, the salt, black pepper, oregano, and red pepper flakes.
+- Place the tofu mixture in a large bowl and season with 4 tablespoons of bread crumbs, salt, black pepper, oregano, and red pepper flakes.
 Mix to combine.
 Add the pine nuts and mix again.

 - Spoon the tofu mixture into each of the shells until full.
 Place the filled shells in the baking dish so they are snug against each other.